jheel2006/Communications-Lab/30MFF_Website/README.md

    - Creating dedicated pages on the site to elaborate on the various sleep tips rather than linking to external sources.
    - Making the site responsive to ensure a consistent user-experience across different devices.

-In conclusion, Adventures of Sleepy Steve successfully brings Sleepy Steve's journey to life in a digital space, achieving the desired balance of entertainment and functionality.
+In conclusion, Adventures of Sleepy Steve successfully brings Steve's journey to life in a digital space, achieving the desired balance of entertainment and functionality.
 The project showcases the potential of combining storytelling with web design to create a memorable online experience.